The way a neighborhood looks and feels when you walk or drive around it, from

 from the housing stock to the types of households living here to how people

 Notable & Unique: Occupations

-NeighborhoodScout's exclusive research identifies the N 19th Ave / W Lake St
+More people work in manufacturing and as laborers here in the N 19th Ave / W Lake St

-the loss of manufacturing jobs nationally, this neighborhood has
+the loss of manufacturing jobs across the nation, this neighborhood remains

 Notable & Unique: Modes of Transportation